You don’t have to be a marketing guru to realise that creating and curating content is now vital to growing any brand.

 The Content Marketing Institute has stated that marketers are now spending, on average, 28% of their budget on content marketing.
 Take a look at our post on content marketing trends in 2014 for more on the strategies that are developing.
 Whichever sector your company sits in, you should be considering your content.

-Perfect for retail Retail brands are perfectly placed to take advantage of the benefits of great content marketing.
+Retail brands are perfectly placed to take advantage of the benefits of great content marketing.
 With a constant stream of new products, companies can utilise imagery, video and social channels to effectively engage their target audience.
 And retail brands are increasingly concentrating their budget and resources in this way.

 A recent study showed that 4 in 10 retail brands are now using Vine, Twitter’s short-form video service, as a way of demonstrating products and creating interesting content for their fans and potential customers to share.
 So with the retail sector placing ever-increasing emphasis on content marketing, we thought we’d take a look at five great examples that have really worked for retail brands, large and small.